 Register By: To be announced

 The 14th through the 16th centuries were an exciting period for the history and culture of Northern Europe.
-The development of commerce led to a flowering of the arts - in all disciplines.
 Art was influenced by a world vision completely different from that of Italy and this, in turn, influenced its artistic expressions.
 Study the works of the pioneers of Flemish art - van Eyck, van der Weyden, and Campin with their infinite landscapes and dazzling details.
 You will learn about reality and symbol in Flemish art and see how it influenced the works of Bosch.
 In addition to developments in Flemish painting, you will also learn about painting in Germany, as well as sculpture, tapestry, and the building of Gothic cathedrals.

 May apply for general education requirements in humanities, art history minor, and electives.

 Faculty: John Nolan, email email@example.com

 For your convenience, UMGC coordinates the hotel and excursion arrangements for a flat fee of $650 per student per field study course.
 This fee will be charged to your student account and covers seven nights of lodging (double occupancy room), as well as local transportation costs and entry to all excursions.
 Single rooms are available upon request for an additional fee of $200.

 The $650 fee does not include travel to and from the city where the course is held.
 Students must make their own travel arrangements to the course.

 Please refer to the current course syllabus found on the schedule for details about course materials.

 You may register for the 3 credit field study course with your local program coordinator or online at MyUMGC.
 Tuition assistance or financial aid can be applied toward tuition costs.
 For more information, contact the UMGC Field Study Office at CIV +49-(0)631-534-800, or e-mail firstname.lastname@example.org.